-Railroad lines are either Soviet gauge (broad gauge) or German gauge (standard gauge) depending on which side has converted them.
+Railroad lines are either Soviet gauge (broad gauge) or German gauge (standard gauge).
 The Axis may only use German gauge lines and the Soviets may only use Soviet gauge.
 Players change the gauge of these lines using Rail Repair units, per series rule 13.3f.
+Some entry hexes automatically convert to Soviet gauge during the game, see 3.1.

-During the Soviet Player's Clean-Up Phase, any rail hex more than 20 hexes from an Axis combat unit and connected to the Soviet rail network is automatically converted to Soviet gauge (ignore units being supplied by a Kessel HQ.)
+During the Soviet Player's Clean Up Phase, any rail hex more than 20 hexes from an Axis combat unit and connected to the Soviet rail network is automatically converted to Soviet gauge (ignore units being supplied by a Kessel HQ.)